aaronriekenberg/go-tetris/README.md

 ## Run as a WASM app in a browser:

 - https://aaronriekenberg.github.io/go-tetris/
-- Deployed to github pages on every commit by github actions.
+- Automatic deploy to github pages on every commit by github actions.

 ## Run as a native terminal app: